jonnonz1/nz-statute-book/acts/public/2019/credit-contracts-legislation-amendment-act-2019.md

 ### Part 2 — Provision relating to Credit Contracts Legislation Amendment Act 2019

-### 4 Creditors registered as financial service providers before 1 April 2021
+### 4 Creditors registered as financial service providers before commencement
-(1) This clause applies to every creditor that is registered under this Act as at the close of 31 March 2021 and that is required to be certified under Part 5A of the Credit Contracts and Consumer Finance Act 2003.
+(1) This clause applies to every creditor that is registered under this Act as at the close of the day before commencement and that is required to be certified under Part 5A of the Credit Contracts and Consumer Finance Act 2003.
 (2) The date on and from which the creditor must be certified is the date in clause 12(2) or (5) (as the case may be) of Schedule 1AA of the Credit Contracts and Consumer Finance Act 2003, as amended by the Credit Contracts Legislation Amendment Act 2019.
 (3) After that date, section 18(1)﻿(a) (which relates to deregistration) applies if the person is not certified.
+(4) In this clause, commencement means the commencement of section 131B of the Credit Contracts and Consumer Finance Act 2003.